eaglePB2/eaglePB2/README.md

-⚡ **The lightning strikes all the way to the horizon, as the method of saying exist, we exist.** ⚡

 ### Hello people, I'm EaglePB2 - The one who building something for fun 👋
 Thank you for standby for this profile.
 The purpose of this profile is coming soon.